maxrt101/ff/README.md

 ```

 In this example the compiler will produce a `TypeMismatch` error, since there are 2 `return`s and each of them evaluates to a different type.
-There are 2 solutions to this problems:
+There are 2 solutions to this problem:
 1. Add `any`:
 ```
 fn returnUnion(i: int): any -> {